Frequently-Asked

 How many participants are being enrolled in the LIFE-BTK PK SUB-STUDY?

-Once fully enrolled, the LIFE-BTK PK SUB-STUDY will evaluate 7 patients from around the world.
+The LIFE-BTK PK SUB-STUDY will evaluate 9 patients from around the world.

 What are the benefits of participating in a clinical study?